pkopparla/ContainerizeSatimagePreview/README.md

 ### Simple Image Preview Thumbnail with Dockerization

 This is a small program that uses GDAL functions to create JPEG preview of a Landsat-8 scene.
 A test scene is provided in the `download` directory.
+It is containerized using a base OSGEO/GDAL image.

 To create the Docker image, do